deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+2023-02-28

+$5.00 USD from Edward Eastman for [CloseZoomWindowsAfterJoiningMeeting](https://github.com/deadlydog/CloseZoomWindowsAfterJoiningMeeting).

+> Thank you for the AHK code to close Zoom launch windows.

 2022-12-31

 $2.00 USD from George Georgevits for Path Length Checker app.